What are school league tables and why do they matter?

 At primary level, these are the national curriculum tests, or Sats, taken in Year 6 at the age of 10 or 11.

 While for secondary schools, the statistics detail pupils' performance in GCSEs (and equivalent exams) at age 15 or 16 and A-levels (and equivalents) at age 17 and 18.

-Yes, there was a big change last year.
+Yes, there was a big change the year before last.
 Primary pupils who took Sats in summer 2016 were the first to sit more rigorous papers with a different grading system.

 Until 2015, Sats tests were graded on levels - for example Level 4 was the expected level for children finishing primary school.

-Instead, parents are now given their child's raw scores (the marks they get) and told whether or not they are at the expected level.
+Now parents are given their child's raw scores (the marks they get) and told whether or not they are at the expected level.

 The reading and maths test scores are given on a scale of 80 to 120 - with a score of 100 or more meaning a pupil is meeting the expected standard.